s-gv/s-gv.github.io/blog/meta-learning-in-pytorch/index.md

 ```
 - randomly initialize network weights W
 for it in range(num_iterations):
-    - Sample a task from the training set
+    - Sample a task from the training set and get a few
+      labeled examples for that task
     - Compute loss L using current weights W
     - Wn = W - inner_lr * dL/dW
     - Compute loss Ln using tuned weights Wn